microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaTenantRelationshipMultiTenantOrganization.md

   - `[JoinRequest <IMicrosoftGraphMultiTenantOrganizationJoinRequestRecord>]`: multiTenantOrganizationJoinRequestRecord
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[AddedByTenantId <String>]`: Tenant ID of the Azure Active Directory tenant that added a tenant to the multi-tenant organization.
+    - `[AddedByTenantId <String>]`: Tenant ID of the Microsoft Entra tenant that added a tenant to the multi-tenant organization.
 To reset a failed join request, set addedByTenantId to 00000000-0000-0000-0000-000000000000.
 Required.
     - `[MemberState <String>]`: multiTenantOrganizationMemberState
     - `[Role <String>]`: multiTenantOrganizationMemberRole
     - `[TransitionDetails <IMicrosoftGraphMultiTenantOrganizationJoinRequestTransitionDetails>]`: multiTenantOrganizationJoinRequestTransitionDetails